anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/transfers_to_ethereum.md

 ## Replay Protection

-State updates in Namada result in the increment of the value of a monotonically growing nonce, that is signed together with the root of the Bridge Pool.
+State updates in Namada, derived from transfer to Ethereum events, result in the increment of the value of a monotonically growing nonce, that is signed together with the root of the Bridge Pool.
 The `Bridge` smart contract's nonce of transfers to Ethereum is kept in sync with Namada's, upon relay calls.
 This behavior should contribute to avoiding replay attacks on Ethereum events related to transfers to Ethereum, as it assigns a unique id on a snapshot of the Bridge Pool.
 Ethereum events arriving at the ledger with a nonce different from the next expected nonce are rejected.

 ## Timeouts